jconerly/ZeroMQ-Poller-Timer/README.md

 This module uses perl [threads](http://search.cpan.org/perldoc?threads).
 If you're using ZeroMQ to begin with then threads shouldn't be a concern for you.

-Also, it does not have any external module dependencies other than ZeroMQ as I would like to keep it as lite and as simple as possible.
+Also, it does not have any external module dependencies, other than ZeroMQ, as I would like to keep it as lite and as simple as possible.

 # CAVEATS

-ZeroMQ::Poller::Timer uses the ZMQ\_PAIR pattern, which for a long while was considered experimantal, though it seems to be stable now.
+ZeroMQ::Poller::Timer uses the ZMQ\_PAIR pattern, which for a long while was considered experimental, though it seems to be stable now.
 It's main use is for efficient multithreading communication, which is what we're using it for here.
 ZMQ\_PAIR sockets are meant to be used in a controlled, stable environment (i.e. not interprocess) and do not auto-reconnect.